 This one’s a bit tricky, but assuming someone else’s car lease can save you thousands.
 There are some upfront costs and you’ll need to register as a buyer on a site like leasetrader.com.
 From there, you can browse temporary car leases for sale, some as cheap as $100-$200/month.
 Even with one-time costs like transfer fee, commission, and a transportation fee, you can potentially save $1,000+.
 The downside to a lease transfer is that it requires a lot of moving parts and work.
 For some, the savings just aren’t worth the inconvenience of it all, especially when lining up other aspects of your trip.

 Good question.
 Many car rental companies only provide insurance for up to 30 days, so you’ll likely need to explore other options.
 Coverage from your personal insurance policy or credit card may only provide loss-damage waiver (LDW) insurance, but you might want to consider purchasing collision and liability insurance as well.
-Some car sharing companies like Avail provide full insurance coverage with up to $1 million in liability insurance at no extra cost to you.
+Some car sharing companies like Avail provide coverage at no extra cost to you.
 While initial costs for other options might be lower, the overall value of car sharing with insurance included might be worth it.
 As always, the best thing to do is research, shop around, and make the decision that’s best for you.